 No Sugar Babies

 No more babies for me either; however, I have not taken that final plunge to remove my ovaries and tubes.
-Being BRCA2 positive, this decision makes many people nervous, including my mother, sister, BRCA Sisters, friends, and every doctor I have visited since my gene mutation diagnosis.
-The only person who is not really worried is me, which is all that really counts.
+Being BRCA2 gene mutation positive, this decision makes many people nervous, including my mother, sister, BRCA Sisters, friends, and every doctor I have visited since my genetic mutation diagnosis.
+The only person who is not really worried is me…which is all that really counts.

-It’s an essential concept that I now teach in Bloom with Bliss: making decisions using intuition.
+It is an essential concept that I now teach in Bloom with Bliss: Making decisions using intuition.
 Surprisingly to me, a prophylactic bilateral mastectomy surgery felt right in my case.
-It didn’t feel good or easy, but the idea of having it done resonated with me.
-On the other hand, when I had planned a 2-for-one follow up reconstruction surgery combined with an oophorectomy (removal of fallopian tubes and ovaries), I was a huge mess over it.
+It did not feel good or easy, but the idea of having it done resonated with me.
+On the other hand, when I had planned a 2-for-1 follow-up reconstruction surgery combined with an oophorectomy (removal of fallopian tubes and ovaries), I was a huge mess over it.
 Once I canceled the oophorectomy part of the operation, I was completely calm.
-That part didn’t work for me, and I don’t know why.
-However, it’s the decision that I made and I’m sticking with it.
+That part did not work for me, and I do not know why.
+However, it is the decision that I made and I am sticking with it.

 On the way to Sugar’s hysterectomy surgery, I looked at her sitting beside me, and became completely overwhelmed with empathy and guilt for taking away her right to have babies.
-I suddenly felt the sorrow that women feel who make that choice—or are forced to— because of their BRCA mutation or Ovarian Cancer.
-Even when we don’t plan on having more babies, it can feel like a loss knowing that we can’t, though we have time left on our clock.
+I suddenly felt the sorrow that women feel who make that choice, or are forced to, because of their BRCA mutation or Ovarian Cancer.
+Even when we do not plan on having more babies, it can feel like a loss knowing that we cannot, though we have time left on our reproduction clock.

 What feels right to you?